pepkit/looper/doc/source/tutorials.rst

 1. **Project**.
 To link your project to looper, you will need to :doc:`define your project <define-your-project>` using looper's standard format.

 2.  **Pipelines**.
 You will want to either use pre-made looper-compatible pipelines, or link your own, custom built pipelines.
-Either way, the next section includes detailed instructions  on how to :doc:`connect your pipeline to looper <pipeline-interface>`.
+Either way, the next section includes detailed instructions  on how to :doc:`connect your project to your pipeline <linking-a-pipeline>`.